 - LTV (LifeTime Value, a fundamental metric that shows how much revenue you receive for the entire user lifecycle or some specific period.
 Make sure your LTV is always higher than your CAC)

-You can use the following services to collect and track this data:
+Use the following services to collect and track mobile app marketing data:

-I consider analytical systems to be one of the primary marketing tools since they help determine the most effective promotion channels, as well as assess the needs of users and aid in the direction of the development of a software product.
+I consider these analytical systems to be one of the primary mobile app marketing tools since they help determine the most effective promotion channels, define the needs of the current and potential customers, and use the obtained data in improving software.